software-engineering-amsterdam/software-construction/2017-2018/README.md

   (page/section), what font-styles etc. are used, and what widget types are used.

-- As widget types you're supposed to support at least: slider, spinbox (for numbers), text (for numbers and strings), yesno-radios, checkbox, yesno-dropdown (for booleans).
+- As widget types you are supposed to support at least: slider, spinbox (for numbers), text (for numbers and strings), yesno-radios, checkbox, yesno-dropdown (for booleans).

 Requirements on the implementation: